fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 Here are a couple lessons I've learned in the past couple of months They're grouped into three topics: [Truth](#truth), [Being](#being), and [relationships](#relationships).

-**Truth**

-I like to make the best decisions I can with the information I have.
-I recently made some tough decisions and I found myself asking some deep questions:
+**Facing Truth**

 What kind of life is worth living?
-Is it one of sacrifice?
-One of pleasure?
-What's the right balance?
+How much should I sacrifice in pursuit of my goals?
 How much sacrifice is too much sacrifice?
 Answering these questions sent me down a rabbit hole of answering truth.
-Here I write about what I learned about the truth of truth of the matter.

-The life worth living is a life of adventure, and the greatest source of adventure is the truth.
+I think that a life worth living is one of relentless pursuit of adventure, and the greatest source of adventure is the truth.

-What is truth?
+What exactly is truth?
 Truth is what you see, say, or feel when you let go who you think you are, how you think things should be, how you think things should feel.
 The systematic process of uncovering truth is also known as science.
 Truth is not what you wish things would be, it's what they actually are.